Mr-vengi/solarpowerpoject/README.md

+SOLAR POWER GENERATION
-This isn my week-1 project
+This is my week-1 project